CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3security.md

-### Task 1: Review the Security of Microsoft Defender for Cloud.
+### Task 1: Review the already enabled Security of Microsoft Defender for Cloud.

 1. Search and select **SQL Managed instance** from the Azure search bar.